kaanaksit/odak/docs/course/fundamentals.md

 ??? tip end "Consider revisiting this chapter"
-    Remember that you can always revisit this chapter as you progress with the course as you need it.
+    Remember that you can always revisit this chapter as you progress with the course and as you need it.
-    This chapter is vital for establishing a means to complete your assignments and could help formulate a suitable base to collaborate and work with [my research group](https://complightlab.com) and other experts in the field.
+    This chapter is vital for establishing a means to complete your assignments and could help formulate a suitable base to collaborate and work with [my research group](https://complightlab.com) in the future or other experts in the field.